hari0920/Deep-Learning/ramblings.md

 * To learn the weights in the two fc layers, we train our model to optimize the least square error of the regression.
 * BSDS500 dataset involves "orphan boundaries", these are the boundaries marked by only one or two human annotators.

+Points from [2]:
+       Semantic Segmentation with Boundary Neural Fields

+Points from [4]:
+       Affinity CNN: Learning Pixel-Centric Pairwise Relations for Figure/Ground Embedding

+* From an affinity matrix describing pairwise relationships between pixels.
+The paper trains a CNN to directly predict the pairwise relationships that define this affinity matrix.
+This is later used for figure/ground organisation.
+* Better than Conditional Random field- based globalisation methods on deep neural networks ???
+Eg:???
+*

 ## Notes of caffe installation:
       Caffe installation is a pain.
 It can lead to soo many stupid bugs while installation.